nekiro/rcc-extractor/README.md

 # rcc-extractor
-Simple application that let you extract pngs files from qt rcc files
+Simple open-source application that let you extract png files from qt rcc files to desired output folder Simply browse for rcc file, application will prompt you regarding the output folder